wp-plugins/gravity-forms-to-excel-addon/readme.txt

 == Installation ==

-Upload the plugin to your blog (manually via ftp or through the dashboard) and activate it.
+Upload the plugin to your blog into '/wp-content/plugins/' (manually via ftp or through the dashboard) and activate it.

 *This plugin requires Gravity Forms by RocketGenius to be active.*